neondatabase/website/content/docs/introduction.md

 ## Join the community

-If you have technical questions, reach out to Neon community members and developers in the official [Neon Discourse Community](https://community.neon.tech/).
+If you have questions about Neon or Postgres, reach out to Neon community members and developers in the [Neon Discourse Community](https://community.neon.tech/).

 <CommunityBanner>Welcome to the <br /> Neon Discourse Community!</CommunityBanner>